PangChung/pangchung.github.io/_pages/about.md

 * I am currently a postdoc fellow at The University of New South Wales (UNSW) supervised by Prof. Scott Sission and Prof. Boris Beranger.
 Before coming to UNSW, I earned my Ph.D. degree in Statistics at King Abdullah University of Science and Technology (KAUST) under Prof. [Raphaël Huser](https://cemse.kaust.edu.sa/stat/people/person/raphael-huser)'s supervision in June 2022.
 My research mainly focuses on modeling spatial extremes, high-dimensional inference, and Bayesian inference.
 In addition, I am also interested in deep learning frameworks, e.g., GAN and VAE (Variational Autoencoder).

-* If you want to know more about me, you can see my regular [blog posts](https://pangchung.github.io/year-archive/).

 Publications:
 ===
 [1] **Zhong P.**, Huser R., and Opitz T. (2022), Modeling non-stationary temperature maxima based on extremal dependence changing with event magnitude, Annals of Applied Statistics, 16 (1), 272-299.